vzlatsin/deployment-automation/docs/component_notes.md

 # **Component-Level Implementation Notes**

 ## **Overview**
-This document provides a breakdown of each major component, its responsibilities, dependencies, and implementation details. **Implementation is now in progress, with `GitHubRepositoryManager` completed.
+This document provides a breakdown of each major component, its responsibilities, dependencies, and implementation details. **Implementation is now in progress, with `GitHubRepositoryManager` fully implemented.
 This document will be updated as more components are developed.**

 ---

 ## **1. GitHubRepositoryManager**
-### **Status: ✅ Implemented**
+### **Status: ✅ Fully Implemented**

 ### **Responsibility:**
 - Fetches the latest source code from GitHub.
+- Downloads the GitHub repository as a ZIP file.
 - Compares changes with Azure DevOps repositories.

 ### **Implemented Methods:**